illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 Here are the steps to setup your personal VM.

 1. You will first need to install Vagrant.
-You can do this by going [here](https://www.vagrantup.com/downloads) and then downloading the correct version for your operating system.
-If you are on Windows or Mac, you should follow the steps in the installer.
+You can do this by following the instructions at [this page](https://www.vagrantup.com/docs/installation).

 2. Next, you will need to download VirtualBox.
 You can do this by going [here](https://www.virtualbox.org/wiki/Downloads) and then downloading the correct version for your operating system.